Gulf Coast Spring Challenge 2025

 • Fail to complete an exercise = Disqualification

 • The Challenge Run will be designated by the Track Judges.
 The Track Judges will determine what exercises will comprise the Challenge Run.
 The Challenge Run will not be revealed until set up by the Track Judges on the day of the event.
-One place will be awarded for this event, regardless of Class.
+One place will be awarded for this event.

 Glossary of Terms